Prevention of Sexual Exploitation, Sexual Abuse, and Sexual Harassment

 - Prevention of Sexual Exploitation, Sexual Abuse, and Sexual Harassment

-- Accountability and Transparency in reporting: CI holds itself accountable to the people we serve including beneficiaries, communities, our partners, donors, and CI staff.
+Reporting: CI holds itself accountable to the people we serve including beneficiaries, communities, our Delivery Partners, donors, and CI Staff.
 CI is committed to accountability and transparency through appropriate, accessible, and safe reporting mechanisms.
 We also support our partners to do the same.
-Stronger reporting allows CI to better monitor SEAH, understand risks, improve systems, and safeguards accordingly.
+Stronger reporting allows CI to better monitor SEAH, understand risks, improve systems, and safeguard people accordingly.
+This includes the options for reporting confidentially and/or anonymously at both the project and organizational levels.
+All concerns, reports, and investigations will be dealt with on a need-to-know basis and all records will be held securely.
+Communication regarding concerns, reports, and investigations will be kept confidential and secure.

-As required under applicable donor policies and regulations, CI will report allegations or suspicions of SEAH to donors and cooperate with donor investigations.
-As appropriate and with the expressed desire of the victim, CI will make reports to state agencies with authority over the criminal prosecution of SEAH offenses.
+As required under applicable donor policies and regulations and taking confidentiality and privacy into account, CI will report allegations or suspicions of SEAH to donors and cooperate with donor investigations.
+As appropriate and only with the expressed desire of the victim, CI will make reports to the relevant authorities with jurisdiction over the criminal prosecution of SEAH offenses.

 Consequences of Policy Violations

-If an investigation confirms that a SEAH violation by CI Staff has occurred, CI will take disciplinary action, up to and including termination as appropriate.
-Violation of this Policy, failure to comply with the applicable contractual language in the CI sub-contract or CI sub-award by a CI Delivery Partner will result in remedial action, which may include termination of the sub-contract or sub-award for cause and disqualification from future contracts or grants with CI.
+If an investigation confirms that a policy violation by CI Staff has occurred, CI will take disciplinary action, up to and including termination as appropriate in accordance with its policies and applicable law.
+Violation of this Policy, failure to comply with the applicable contractual language in the CI sub-contract or CI sub-award, or applicable Compliance Plan by a CI Delivery Partner will result in remedial action, including termination of the sub-contract or sub-award for cause with immediate effect and potential disqualification from future contracts or grants with CI.

-"SEAH" means Sexual Exploitation, Sexual Abuse, and Sexual Harassment;
+- pSEAH: Prevention of Sexual Exploitation, Sexual Abuse, and Sexual Harassment